-- allegations or instances of fraud and corruption
+- enquiries into instances or allegations of fraud and corruption

 - breaches of contract, fiduciary duty and codes of conduct

-- fraud prevention and fraud risk management training
+- fraud prevention and risk management – training and audit

-- ISO 37001 (Anti-bribery Management Systems) training, consulting and pre-assessment audits
+- ISO 37001 [Anti-bribery Management Systems] – audit, consulting and training

 A European manufacturer of high-tech electrical equipment received an anonymous tipoff alleging corruption in its Asia operation – allegations of corrupt payments to state employees disguised in bidding and contract documents.